 To Prepare Zucchini

-- Use medium zucchini, peel, slice in half lengthwise, remove seeds and then thinly slice. the slices should resemble apple slices.
+- Use medium zucchini.
+Peel them, then slice in half lengthwise, remove seeds and thinly slice.
+The slices should resemble apple slices.

-- Cook zucchini in a small amount of water for 10 minutes.
+- Cook zucchini along with a small amount of water in a skillet for over medium heat for 10 minutes.
 Begin timing when the water begins to bubble.
-Drain.
+Drain all of the liquid and allow to cool.

-- Prepare pastry and place in a 9" pie dish.
+- Prepare pastry and place in a deep dish 9" pie plate.

 - Mix cream of tartar, salt, flour, lemon juice, sugar and cinnamon with zucchini.
+The zucchini will release more liquid and the filling will look wet, that is ok.
 Pour into pie shell.